Chart Color Schemes

 Sippy Downs has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 22 projects potentially affecting the region.
-Notable ones include the 45 Sippy Downs Drive High Density Development, the Sippy Downs - Palmview Local Plan Area, the Sippy Downs (West) Queensland Fire Department Station, and the Sippy Downs Social Housing Project.
+AreaSearch has identified 22 projects that could affect this region.
+Notable ones include 45 Sippy Downs Drive High Density Development, Sippy Downs - Palmview Local Plan Area, Sippy Downs (West) Queensland Fire Department Station, and Sippy Downs Social Housing Project.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.